- Visitors & Friends

 100% of university and college fees and a grant for living costs (of at least £13,726).
 Awards are made for the full duration of a student's fee liability for the agreed course.

 In order to be considered for this scholarship, you are recommended to submit your application for graduate study by the relevant January deadline for your course (10 January 2014 for Medical Sciences, Philosophy and Computer Science; 24 January 2014 for all other subjects).
 Applications by the January deadlines will be prioritised.
 However, if scholarships are still available, then applications made by the March deadline (14 March 2014) or later (where programmes are still admitting) may also be considered.
-A notice will be posted on this web page if scholarships are still available beyond the January deadlines.

 There is no separate application process for this scholarship; all eligible applicants who apply to Oxford as outlined above will be considered.